foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HWspec.rst

 The foxBMS Master Extension board provides 4 isolated general purpose inputs and 4 isolated general purpose outputs.
 The GPIOs are isolated by an ADUM1402.
 The inputs are equipped with 10kOhm pull down resistors and are intended for a maximum input voltage of 5V.
 The output voltage is also 5V.
 An external supply is not needed.

 -----------------------------------------------------------------------------------
-Isolated normally open contacts - isoNOC (X2001 on |foxBMS Master Extension board|)
+Isolated normally open contacts - isoNOC (X2001 on |BMS-Extension|)
 -----------------------------------------------------------------------------------

 .. figure:: ./_figures/2016-04-12_twelvecon.png